Posted by JTV Mfg on | Comments Off on Industries Benefiting from Tube Laser Cutting

 There are many reasons why a manufacturer would choose to use laser cutting over other cutting methods for their sheet metal fabrication projects, such as:

-• Better speed and efficiency.
-Laser cutters can cut through materials at speeds of 20 to 70 inches per minute, depending on the component design and material.
+Better speed and efficiency.
+Our fiber laser cutting is competitive and considers the type of steel and thickness of the material.
 However, the cutting speed can be further increased by using multi-head lasers or multiple lasers.
 Additionally, the equipment can run continuously without operator oversight, resulting in high process efficiency.
 Combined, these qualities allow laser cutters to produce parts and products much faster than other cutting methods.

 Laser Cutting vs. Traditional Sheet Metal Cutting Processes